 At any point of resistance, stop the procedure and simply hold the thermometer in place.
 After the procedure is done you should remove and take its reading

 If the method which you are going to be using is oral measurement, the proper way to do it is o place the end of the thermometer under the infant’s tongue.
 The infant should place its lips softly upon the thermometer.

-Have a look at our Best thermometer for toddlers 2017, After that, you can take it out and do the reading.
+Have a look at our Best thermometer for toddlers 2018 reviews.
+After that, you can take it out and do the reading.

 If any of the following symptoms are present, which are alarming in their nature, please call a doctor immediately.